ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 ## Collecting parameters for configuring a RHEL HA Add-On cluster
 {: #ha-rhel-collect-parameters-for-cluster-config}

-There are several parameters that are required to set up a specific high availability scenario.
+Several parameters are required to set up a specific high availability scenario.
 These include the following parameters, which can be collected now.

 - *Cloud Resource Name (CRN)* of the {{site.data.keyword.powerSys_notm}} workspace
 - Virtual server *instance IDs*
 - Extra parameters that must be derived from the *CRN*
+- API key for the *fencing agent*
+- API key for the *powervs-subnet* resource agent if you are implementing a multizone region environment

-The upper case variables in the following section indicate that these parameters are used as environment variables to simplify the cluster setup.
-Make a note of their contents now, as they will be exported as environment variables in the setup instructions for a specific high availability scenario.
+The uppercase variables in the following section indicate that these parameters are used as environment variables to simplify the cluster setup.
+Make a note of their contents now, as they will be needed in the setup instructions for a specific high availability scenario.

 1. `CLOUD_REGION` contains the geographical area of your virtual server instance and is used to target the correct [Power Cloud API endpoint](https://cloud.ibm.com/apidocs/power-cloud#endpoint){: external}.

    `CLOUD_REGION` if you are using public endpoints
-   :   Public endpoint URLs match the pattern `https://<CLOUD_REGION>.power-iaas.cloud.ibm.com`
+   :   Public endpoint URLs match the pattern `https://<CLOUD_REGION>.power-iaas.cloud.ibm.com`.
        For `CLOUD_REGION`, note the first word in the hostname in the public endpoint URL of the specific location.
        For example, sites *syd04* and *syd05* map to *syd*.

    `CLOUD_REGION` if you are using private endpoints
-   :   Private endpoint URLs match the pattern `https://private.<CLOUD_REGION>.power-iaas.cloud.ibm.com`
+   :   Private endpoint URLs match the pattern `https://private.<CLOUD_REGION>.power-iaas.cloud.ibm.com`.
        For `CLOUD_REGION`, note the second word in the hostname in the private endpoint URL of the specific location.
        For example, sites *syd04* and *syd05* map to *au-syd*.